A

 (Click on the roundels)

-Nick Catford's superb ever-expanding site of the UK's disused stations.
+Nick Catford's definitive and ever-expanding site of the UK's disused stations.

 "Disused stations, abandoned railways, old buildings and railway walks - we love 'em!" - Urban 75's interesting site.